Select your location for up-to-date news and information in your local area My Area

 triangle

-9. Drink 6-8 drinks every day
+9. Drink 6-8 non-sugary drinks every day

 content

-You need to drink 6-8 drinks a day to keep your body hydrated.
+You need to drink 6-8 non-sugary drinks a day to keep your body hydrated.
 If you don’t drink enough, you might find it hard to concentrate, feel tired or get headaches.

 This should be mostly water – one can be a 150ml of fruit juice (see point 2), but don’t fill up on fruit juice as it’s high in sugar.
 The same goes for some flavoured waters.